bihealth/sodar-server/docs_dev/install.rst

 .. code-block:: shell
     $ utility/run_dev.sh

-In the Omics Data Management root directory, start the site in debug mode with ``local`` settings.
+In the SODAR root directory, start the site in debug mode with ``local`` settings.
 After this you can access the site at ``http://localhost:8080``.